Sponsor Agency: Washington Department of Agriculture and WRRC

 Karkee, M.* (WSU team)

-Cane management in red raspberry production is highly labor intensive.
+Canopy management activities such as cane pruning, bundling, and tying are labor-intensive operations in red raspberry production.
 Labor availability is uncertain at best and labor cost is increasing.
-Currently, Washington growers estimate the pruning and tying cost in red-raspberry production to be from $500 to $800 per acre.
+Currently, canopy management activities are responsible for around 50% of the total production cost, which can be as high as $1,500 per acre.
 In addition, labor is at risk for chronic and acute injury.
 Mechanization has the potential to substantially reduce labor use from cane management.
-In this project, WSU is collaborating with Washington Red Raspberry Commission and USDA ARS to establish a red raspberry plot in Prosser, WA and collected preliminary data with different horticultural systems established in Mt.
-Vernon, WA.
-We are also developing and evaluating a mechanism for red raspberry cane bundling and tying.
+Through this project, we established a red raspberry plot in Prosser, WA as a test ground for evaluating various horticultural systems and mechanization solutions.